f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_a_lb_website_sections.png

-Next let's navigate to **App Traffic** to see the current traffic flow.
+2. Next let's navigate to the XC Console **App Traffic** to see the current traffic flow.
 It shows us traffic coming from clients to Cloud A through F5 PoP with SSL offloading which provides security and speed.

 .. figure:: assets/app_traffic_1.png

-And finally, let's take a look at the HTTP Load Balancer dashboard.
+3. And finally, let's take a look at the HTTP Load Balancer dashboard.
 Proceed to **HTTP Load Balancers** and then click on the created one.

 .. figure:: assets/app_traffic_2.png